syscoin-core/syscoincore.org/_posts/en/pages/2016-01-15-lifecycle.md

 After EOL, users must upgrade to a later version to receive security updates, even though the community may provide fixes for critical issues on a best effort basis.
 Generally, it is recommended to run the latest maintenance release (point release) of the current or previous major version.

 Please note that minor versions get bugfixes, translation updates, and soft forks.
-Translation on [Transifex][bitcoin-transifex-link] is only open for the last two major releases.
+Translation on [Transifex][syscoin-transifex-link] is only open for the last two major releases.

 For example, major version 0.9 was released on 2014-03-19 and we provided maintenance fixes (point releases) until 2015-06-16.
 Critical security issues would still be continued to be fixed until the End-Of-Life "EOL" date of 2016-02-28.